“You can’t stop the waves, but you can learn to surf”

 A Holistic, Heart-Centered Approach to Psychotherapy

-My approach to psychotherapy is holistic — integrating the biological, emotional, relational, cultural, ancestral, and spiritual aspects of your life.
+My approach integrates the biological, emotional, relational, cultural, ancestral, and spiritual dimensions of a client’s life.
 I work from a heart-centered, spiritual, and somatic framework, rooted in the belief that true healing comes not from "fixing" what is “wrong,” but from understanding what’s needed for wholeness, integration, and joy.
-From this place of awareness, we can become the hero, the medicine, the parent, and the peace we’ve long been aching for.

 As Rumi wrote, “The wound is the place where the light enters you.”
 In this spirit, I see pain not as something to eliminate or endure, but as a portal — an invitation into deeper truth, resilience, and transformation.
-Pain (emotional/physical/psychological) fades when we acknowledge and respond to the call for a holistic and self-loving approach to restoration.
-Suffering, on the other hand, persists when we resist attuning to and integrating our wounds, fixate on changing others, address only one domain of being, or rely too long on ‘fixes’ that do not require our active participation.
+Pain can fade when we acknowledge and respond to the call for a holistic and self-loving approach to restoration and coherence.
+Suffering, on the other hand, persists when we resist attuning to and integrating our wounds, fixate on changing others, project or hyper-internalize shame, address only one or two aspects of self, or rely too long on temporary relief for chronic conditions.

-Transforming wounds into sources of insight, vision, and strength
+Transforming wounds into sources of insight, medicine, and strength

 Rather than focusing only on symptom relief, behavior change, or problem-solving, we’ll attend to what your heart, body, and psyche need to restore balance and well-being.